-4. Check the smaller fuses in the under-hood fuse boxes and all the fuses in the interior fuse box by pulling out each one with the fuse puller provided in the primary under-hood fuse box.
+- 3. Check each of the large fuses in the primary under-hood fuse box by looking through the top at the wire inside.
+Removing these fuses requires a Phillips-head screwdriver. - 4.
+Check the smaller fuses in the under-hood fuse boxes and all the fuses in the interior fuse box by pulling out each one with the fuse puller provided in the primary under-hood fuse box.

-5. Look for a burned wire inside the fuse.
-If it is burned, replace it with one of the spare fuses of the same rating or lower.
+5. Look for a blown wire inside the fuse.
+If it is blown, replace it with one of the spare fuses of the same rating or lower.